 In accordance with Clery Act requirements, the University will issue timely warnings in the event that a situation arises, either on or off campus that, in the judgment of the Campus Safety office, University Administration, and/or local law enforcement, constitutes an ongoing or continuing threat.
-The warning will be issued through the University email system, MySCU portal, and the HCEC PA system.
+The warning will be issued through the University email system and MySCU portal.
 In the event a given incident jeopardizes the technological infrastructure, a hard copy of the warning will be posted throughout the campus.
 Timely warnings are usually issued for arson, burglary, robbery, aggravated assault, criminal homicide, motor vehicle theft, sex offenses, hate crimes, arrests/referrals for disciplinary actions, and any other crimes as deemed necessary.
 The primary goal of timely warnings is to aid in the prevention of additional occurrences and - if issued - will withhold the names of victims (if there are any) as confidential.
-Anyone with information warranting a timely warning should immediately report the circumstances to the Campus Safety office, by phone (562 902-3333).
+Anyone with information warranting a timely warning should immediately report the circumstances to the Campus Safety office, by phone (562 902-3333), in person (F Bldg, room 20), or by utilizing any of the yellow phone boxes located throughout campus or Code Blue Emergency Poles located in the parking lots.

-Reports documenting timely warnings issued by the University (for crimes defined by the Clery Act and all other incidents) are available on the "Campus Safety" page of MySCU and at the Whittier Campus Safety office.
+Reports documenting timely warnings issued by the University (for crimes defined by the Clery Act and all other incidents) are available on the "Campus Safety" page of MySCU and at the Campus Safety office.